-In the past few weeks I’ve been blogging about the death process according to Tibetan Buddhism.
+In the past few weeks I have blogged about the death process according to Tibetan Buddhism.
 I have been very encouraged by the number of readers showing an interest in what I believe is such an important subject.
-To complete the brief overview, this blog is about the Tibetan Buddhist approach to after-death bardo states and rebirth.
+This blog is about the Tibetan Buddhist approach to after-death bardo states and rebirth.
 For the sake of brevity, I’ll take the previous blogs as read.
 If you haven’t seen them yet, you’ll find links at the end of this blog.

 People who have prepared well for their death are able to use it as an opportunity to break free of the endless cycle of birth, ageing, death and rebirth.
 Experiencing the most subtle states of consciousness, they are able to identify with the boundless nature of their own primordial mind, rather than suffering from existential self-grasping.